Stiltskinner/Note-Taker/ReadMe.md

 </ol>

 ## Description
 It allows a user to enter notes that are persistent (saved to the server) and view their previously saved notes.
-It also allows the user to delete notes no longer desired
+It also allows the user to delete notes no longer desired.

+Feel free to try out the [Deployed Application](https://arcane-wildwood-85430.herokuapp.com/)

 ![Gif of webpage](./Assets/Note-Taker-Demo.png)